Microsoft Timeline

 Preface

-GE-225 mainframe computer — running a new interactive time-sharing operating system that Dartmouth College writes for its students, later called the Dartmouth Time Sharing System (DTSS).
-Click here for more details.
+GE-225 mainframe computer — running an interactive time-sharing operating system that Dartmouth College wrote for its students, the DTSS Dartmouth Time Sharing System.

 Mar 1975